yashnevatia/lighthouse/README.md

 ## Comments

 1. Pardon the bad UI
 2. We can adjust thresholds
 3. We can adjust frequency at the bottom of the screen
 4. We can replay up to 5 minutes of data
 5. Can filter on ric to see selected updates

+## Todo

+1. Validation of inputs
+2. Multiple Client Connections
+3. Line Charts
+4. Intra Day write downs in server